SkyExit/SkyRichPresence/README.md

 6. click "Update RPC"
 7. There you go

+Wont work?
+Troubleshooting:
+1. Make sure you have installes Java SE 15: https://www.oracle.com/de/java/technologies/javase-downloads.html
+2. Make sure your JAVA_HOME Path is set to C:\Your\Java\Path\jdk-15 (not ..\bin)

 ---------------------------------------------
 If there are any errors, feel free to join my discord: https://discord.gg/NB6ycdE